3.0 Personal Protective Equipment (Top)

 Eye protection is one of the most important and easiest forms of PPE to wear.
 Laboratory personnel should use eye protection for many of the chemical and physical hazards found in laboratories including flying particles, broken glass, molten metal, acids or caustic liquids, chemical liquids, chemical gases or vapors, or potentially injurious light radiation.

 EHS strongly encourages Principal Investigators and laboratory supervisors to make use of eye protection a mandatory requirement for all laboratory personnel, including visitors, working in or entering laboratories under their control.

 All laboratory employees and visitors should wear protective eyewear while in laboratories where chemicals are being handled or stored, at all times, even when not working directly with chemicals.

 Additional information can be found on the OSHA Eye and Face Protection eTool.

-LASER Eye Protection A single pair of safety glasses is not available for protection from all LASER outputs.
+A single pair of safety glasses is not available for protection from all LASER outputs.
 The type of eye protection required is dependent on the spectral frequency or specific wavelength of the laser source.
-If you have questions on the type of eyewear that should be worn with your specific LASER, contact the LASER Safety Officer at EH&S at 607-255-8200.
+If you have questions on the type of eyewear that should be worn with your specific LASER, contact the LASER Safety Officer at EHS at askEHS.
 See the LASER Hazards section for more information.